Before and after the reducer

 Before

-To run synchronously, return void
+To run it synchronously, return void.

-.
-To run it asynchronously, return Future<void>
+To run it asynchronously, return Future<void>:

 // Sync